dogopro1/Mp3-Player-Simple/README.md

-you can only drop or choose the folder with songs and play the music Have fun to using this player :D
+you can only drop or choose folder with songs and play the music Have fun to using this player :D